gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This allows for greater flexibility and use of edge tool features.

-### Support for adding target platform specific configurations in native binary projects (GCC based toolchains) (i)
+### Simplified support for native cross compilation and custom platforms (GCC based toolchains) (i)

-It's now a lot easier to define a target platform and how to build for it.
+It's now a lot easier to define a target native platform and how to use GCC to build for it.
 Instead of implementing an interface you can describe a target platform and its configuration in the Gradle DSL.

 When declaring a toolchain, the targeted platforms can be configured directly in the `toolChain` model.